abhijeet-godspeed/notes/QA-Engineer-v2/QA-Document-Writer.md

   * Which files need to be reviewed
   * What assumptions are being made
   * What questions need to be answered before implementation

+**Success Criteria**
+- Test cases include comprehensive implementation details that eliminate guesswork
+- All requirements and logic branches are mapped to test cases in a coverage matrix
+- Test case names follow the specified naming convention pattern
+- All side effects, async handling, and error structures are explicitly documented
+- Negative assertions are included to specify what should NOT happen
+- Setup and teardown procedures are detailed for test isolation

 **Output Location**: `docs/test/unit/test-strategy/event-handlers/someFolder/anotherFolder/something.md`